ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

 Many of the commonlines algorithms involve solving for a set of relative rotations between pairs of estimates.
 Due to the inherent handedness ambiguity in the cryo-EM problem, each estimated relative rotation may contain a spurios reflection.
-These spurious reflections must be resolved such that all relative rotation estimates have a global reflection or not before downstream reconstruction.
-The :mod:`aspire.abinitio.J_sync` module implements a power-method based handedness synchronization to complete this task..
+These spurious reflections must be resolved such that all relative rotation estimates either contain a global reflection or don't before downstream reconstruction.
+The :mod:`aspire.abinitio.J_sync` module implements a power-method based handedness synchronization to complete this task.

 - ``JSync`` builds a signed graph over triplets of relative rotations and iteratively estimates the optimal set of reflections that maximizes consistency of the recovered